Family Educational Rights and Privacy Act

 - The right to request amendment of the student’s education records that the parent or student believes is inaccurate or misleading, or otherwise in violation of the student’s privacy under FERPA.

-If the district decides not to amend the record as requested, the parent or eligible student will be notified of the decision and advise them of their right to a hearing regarding the request for amendment.
-Additional information regarding the hearing procedures will be provided when notified of the right to a hearing and can be obtained through the Special School District Director of Legal Services.
+- If the district decides not to amend the record as requested, the parent or eligible student will be notified of the decision and advise them of their right to a hearing regarding the request for amendment.
+Additional information regarding the hearing procedures will be provided when notified of the right to a hearing and can be obtained through the Special School District Director, Compliance Liaison.

 - The right to provide written consent before disclosures of personally identifiable information contained in the student’s education records, except to the extent that FERPA authorizes certain disclosure without consent.
 Except for disclosures to school officials, disclosures related to some judicial orders or lawfully issued subpoenas, disclosures of directory information and disclosures to the parent or eligible student, FERPA requires the school to record the disclosure.
 Parent and eligible students have a right to inspect and review the record of disclosures.